Rookout/docs/docs/workspaces-tagging.md

 Use tag:Customer1 to debug all Customer 1 instances (both Service A and Service B).

-1. dd the following filter: `tag:Customer1`
+1. Add the following filter: `tag:Customer1`

 2. Import the source code for both Service A and Service B.